 Guidelines for Submission

-- For full consideration, the deadline for submissions is 5:00 PM Eastern August 14, 2020.
+- For full consideration, the deadline for submissions was August 14, 2020.
 Proposals submitted after the deadline may still be considered for other programs.

 - Submission of a presentation does not guarantee participation in the program.

 - Include all presenters that will take part in the presentation.
 Do not list co-presenters without definite commitment that the co-presenter will be on the program.
 The co-presenter(s) must agree to all the terms and conditions for participation.

 - Proposals from business partner members must include at least one speaker from a member college or university.